An Expat Talks about Moving to

 Housing in Beijing is expensive.
 I would estimate that most expats are spending at least $1,000 USD a month on their housing.
 The further from the city center, the cheaper.
 Roommates are also an option to cut costs.

-An Expat Talks about Moving to Beijing, China
+An Expat Talks about Moving to Shanghai, China

 Thanksgiving in Beijing